alekspopovic/phonebook/README.md

-# Contact Book App with React, Firebase, and Tailwind CSS
+# Contacts App with React, Firebase, and Tailwind CSS

-This repository contains the code for a simple contact book app built using React, Firebase, and Tailwind CSS.
+This repository contains the code for a simple contacts app built using React, Firebase, and Tailwind CSS.
 The project is designed as a practical tutorial to help beginners and intermediate developers solidify their understanding of React and how it can be integrated with Firebase for backend functionality and Tailwind CSS for styling.

 <img src="./src/images/desktop.png" width="800px" alt="Desktop version"/>